 Ross Castle and the mountains behind it make for some of the most iconic postcard views in Ireland.
 If you’re heading that way and are into hikes, the Gap of Dunloe or Ladies View are to name but a few.
 For the more adventurous of you you can take on the challenge of hiking Ireland’s tallest mountain Carrauntoohil, at 1,038 meters (3,406 feet).

-If hiking is up your street, check out our top 10 most unique hikes in the world.
+👉 If hiking is up your street, check out our Top 10 most unique hikes in the world.

 History of Ross Castle: Ross Castle was built in the 15th century by the O’Donoghue clan and was the last stronghold in Munster to fall to Oliver Cromwell’s forces.
 After the Cromwellian era, the Browne family, loyal to the English crown, acquired the castle and surrounding lands.
 They later became the Earls of Kenmare.
 In the 18th and early 19th centuries, Ross Castle served as a military barracks.
 By the 20th century, the castle had fallen into disrepair.
 Recognizing its historical significance, the Irish government undertook restoration efforts, and today, Ross Castle is open to the public, offering guided tours that delve into its rich history.
-A powerful symbol in Irish history, it’s a must-see among the best castles in Ireland.
+A powerful symbol in Irish history, it’s a must-see among the most beautiful castles in Ireland.

 *Oliver Cromwell led a brutal military campaign in Ireland from 1649 to 1650, marked by massacres and land seizures of the Irish people, leaving a legacy of deep resentment and trauma that still echoes in Irish memory today.

-Top-rated Ross Castle Tour:
+🔥Top-rated Ross Castle Tour🔥

-- Explore the Lakes of Killarney on a guided kayak tour from Ross Castle.
+- Explore the Lakes of Killarney on a Guided Kayak Tour from Ross Castle.
 Learn about the history of the area and take in the views of the mountains and the lakes.

 9. Ashford Castle – County Mayo